There are five registrations or licenses issued by the Standards

 which require handling, storing, measuring, transporting,

-with the Commissioner of Agriculture.
-They must also provide proof of
+with the Commissioner of Agriculture and provide proof of

 comprehensive general liability insurance including product